 Pablo DeSoto is an experimental architect, radical cartographer, multidisciplinary artist, environmental humanist, scholar and educator with an iconoclastic experience across geographic and disciplinary borders.

-He works at the intersection of architecture with digital media technologies exploring new conceptual frameworks and cutting-edge tools.
-His practice-led research uses fieldwork, radical cartography and critical epistemologies to produce spatial knowledge and investigate the urgent political and urban conditions of our time.
+He works at the intersection of art and architecture with digital media technologies exploring new conceptual frameworks and cutting-edge tools.
+His practice-led research uses fieldwork, radical cartography and critical epistemologies to produce spatial knowledge and investigate the urgent political and environmental conditions of our time.

 From 2000 to 2011 he was a co-founder of hackitectura.net, a group of architects, computer specialists and activists -inspired by science fiction, Zapatism and Situationism-, who pioneered a wide range of experimental architecture projects on emancipatory uses of hardware, software and the internet on public space and territory.